 - 1. All students must have a valid parking permit. - 2.
 Students must park within the yellow lines. - 3.
-If using the main parking lot, students should enter the parking lot only from the Indianola Avenue entrance.
-Students parking in the back of the school must exit through the Indianola Avenue exit and student parking on the side or front of the school must exit the lot on Erie Street. - 4.
-If using the auxiliary parking lot, students must follow the signs that are posted. - 5.
+If using the auxiliary parking lot, students must follow the signs that are posted. - 4.
 Caution is to be exercised at all times.
-Maximum speed is 5 miles per hour. - 6.
-Students are not permitted in or around cars during school hours. - 7.
-Once a student drives into the lot, he/she must park his/her car and exit the car. - 8.
+Maximum speed is 5 miles per hour. - 5.
+Students are not permitted in or around cars during school hours. - 6.
+Once a student drives into the lot, he/she must park his/her car and exit the car. - 7.
 Students who park in the auxiliary lot must use the sidewalks that lead to the school.
-Students are not to walk on the grass. - 9.
-Students may not go to their cars during the school day.
+Students are not to walk on the grass.